 “Wanna know why I love our gym?
 Test week.
-A year and a month ago, I was completely out of shape and new to CrossFit.
+A year and a month ago, I was completely out of shape and new to CrossFit, not to mention 80 lbs heavier.
 This year, I’m in the best shape of my life and setting PR’s left and right in lifts that I had never done before – at the age of 31.
 Guys, we have something special going on at our gym, and I am so happy to be a part of it”.Mike C, Electrician

 How I Became a CrossFit Yogi – Julie B

 After several years of practicing Vinyasa yoga, I was looking for a change.
 That old climbing injury in my right shoulder was not feeling so good and my Vinyasa class wasn’t helping that (too many sun salutations).
 I wanted intensity without the repetitive stress.
 I first went to an all women’s boot camp-like gym, but after a few months, decided that it wasn’t the best fit for me.
 I mean, some women love that kind of place, but it just wasn’t for me.
 The crowded classes, manicures and made up faces at 6:30 am started to get to me, but I didn’t know what my other options were.

 Ironically, one day one of the instructors pointed out how they weren’t “like Crossfit”.
 They weren’t like CrossFit?
 Hmmmm….that made me curious.
 I had been looking for something “different” and CrossFit may have been it.
 So I ended up doing some research about CrossFit and discovered two gyms in my area.
 One gym’s website had pictures of their coaches online and that immediately turned me off.
 The coaches looked sort of like Drill Sergeants.
 I wasn’t looking for someone who was going to yell at me or applaud me when I puked.
 Don’t get me wrong, some people respond well to that.
 Not me.
 I end up crying.
 It’s not pretty.